a16z/ai/src/docs/guides/dl-architectures.md

 # How do these architectures relate to the other Deep Learning frameworks I've heard of?
-One last topics before we wrap up here, which is: how do these neural network architectures relate to the libraries or frameworks such as TensorFlow and Caffe I've heard of?
+One last topic before we wrap up here is: how do these neural network architectures relate to the libraries or frameworks such as TensorFlow and Caffe I've heard of?

 The quick answer is that you can implement most *neural net architectures* in each of the popular *neural network libraries*.
 Want to implement a feedforward or RNN in TensorFlow?
 You can [do that](https://www.tensorflow.org/tutorials/recurrent).
 How about a LSTM in Caffe?
 [Yup](https://github.com/junhyukoh/caffe-lstm).
 Feedforward network in MXNet?
 There's an [API call for that](http://mxnet.io/api/python/model.html#model-api-reference).